algorandfoundation/falcon-signatures/docs/info.md

   - Required
     - `--key <file>`: path to a keypair file
   - Optional
-    - `--mnemonic-passphrase <string>`: mnemonic passphrase when the key file omits it (required to reconstruct keys from mnemonic-only files)
+    - `--mnemonic-passphrase <string>`: mnemonic passphrase if used and key file omits it (when using mnemonic-only files)

 ## Examples